 Keep it simple (but effective)

-You don’t need a fancy strategy to get those SMS subscribers to buy.
-Doing any, or all, of these three tips, will help you understand your customers and their engagement behavior, and overall increase your chance of conversions.
+You don’t need a fancy strategy for your ecommerce SMS marketing to turn subscribers into buyer.
+These three tips will help you understand your customers and their engagement behavior and overall increase your chance of conversions.

-👋🏿 I’m Anthony Wallace and I’m a conversion optimization practitioner for eCommerce brands.
-If you love these tips, you can follow can receive a free eCommerce customer experience tip every Saturday at 9 am EST by clicking on this link here.
-You can also follow me on LinkedIn for my daily tips 👍🏿
+👋🏿 I’m Anthony Wallace, a conversion optimization practitioner for ecommerce brands.
+If you love these tips, you can follow me on LinkedIn for daily tactics.